BlackiePearlJoobi/password-generator-app/README.md

 2. Enhancing Accessibility with ARIA and Keyboard Support

-   - Added aria-label to buttons (like the copy button) for better screen reader support.
+   - Added `aria-label` to buttons (like the copy button) for better screen reader support.

-   - Used tabindex="0" on custom checkboxes to make them keyboard accessible.
+   - Used `tabindex="0"` on custom checkboxes to make them keyboard accessible.

-   - Linked <label> elements to inputs using the for attribute, improving form usability.
+   - Linked `<label>` elements to inputs using the for attribute, improving form usability.

 #### CSS

 1. Using CSS Variables for Scalability

-   - Defined global CSS variables (--font-size-1, --gray-800, --green, etc.) within :root to ensure a consistent and manageable theme.
+   - Defined global CSS variables (`--font-size-1, --gray-800, --green`, etc.) within `:root` to ensure a consistent and manageable theme.

-   - Applied font size and line height variables for better text uniformity across breakpoints.
+   - Applied `font-size` and `line-height` variables for better text uniformity across breakpoints.

 2. Accessibility & Readability Improvements

-   - Ensured readable color contrasts (var(--gray-200) for text, var(--gray-800) for backgrounds).
+   - Ensured readable color contrasts (`var(--gray-200)` for text, `var(--gray-800)` for backgrounds).

-   - Styled interactive elements (#copy-btn, .checkbox, #generate-btn) for clear visual feedback.
+   - Styled interactive elements (`#copy-btn`, `.checkbox`, `#generate-btn`) for clear visual feedback.

 3. Flexbox for Layout Control

-   - Implemented display: flex and flex-direction: column across major containers (.wrapper, .generator-container) for responsive design.
+   - Implemented display: `flex` and `flex-direction: column` across major containers (`.wrapper`, `.generator-container`) for responsive design.

 4. Styling Interactive Components

-   - Checkboxes & Toggles: Customized .checkbox-hidden to ensure checkboxes don’t appear visually, using .checkbox as a styled alternative with an icon.
+   - Checkboxes & Toggles: Customized `.checkbox-hidden` to ensure checkboxes don’t appear visually, using `.checkbox` as a styled alternative with an icon.

    - Slider Styling:

-     - Applied &::-webkit-slider-thumb and &::-moz-range-thumb for cross-browser support.
+     - Applied `&::-webkit-slider-thumb` and `&::-moz-range-thumb` for cross-browser support.

-     - Used var(--track-fill) to dynamically update the track color.
+     - Used `var(--track-fill)` to dynamically update the track color.

 ```css
 #slider {